- An increase of new homes built: introducing new development methods to meet the housing shortfall as outlined in the Bassetlaw Plan.

 In 2019, Bassetlaw District Council saved over £1M by reabsorbing the Arms-Length Management Organisation A1 Housing.
 This means the Council now manages its own Council housing: this includes rent collection, letting properties and coordinating repairs and maintenance programs.

-The highest demand accommodation, (as indicated in the Strategic Housing Market Assessment 2017), is for 2 bedroomed bungalows and 3 bedroom houses across all areas – this is confirmed by the bidding history for current Council stock.
+The highest demand accommodation, (as indicated in the Strategic Housing Market Assessment 2017), is for two bedroomed bungalows and three bedroom houses across all areas – this is confirmed by the bidding history for current Council stock.

 Since 2018 a total of 128 properties have been sold under the Right to Buy; to help sustain the availability of affordable rental properties the Council works directly with developers to supply housing demand information and negotiates Section 106 Agreements for affordable housing.
 We have delivered 78 new Council homes in Harworth and 51 new units as part of the Priory Court development.